On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Preliminaries and Techniques

 \subsection{Potential functions}

-In this paper we focus on competitive ratios against an online adaptive adversary \cite{Ben-DavidBKTW94}, who observes the behaviour of the algorithm on the previous requests, generates the next request, and immediately serves it.
-The traditional method to analyze an online algorithm is to associate a \textit{potential} with each \textit{state}, determined by the positions of the adversary's and algorithm's servers, such that \begin{enumerate} \item When the adversary moves, the increase in the potential is at most $\alpha$ times the cost incurred by it. \item When the algorithm moves, the decrease in the potential is at least as much as the cost incurred by the algorithm. \end{enumerate} We think of each request being first served by the adversary and then by the algorithm.
+In this paper, we design algorithms against an online adaptive adversary \cite{Ben-DavidBKTW94}.
+An online adaptive adversary observes the behavior of the algorithm on the previous requests, generates the next request, and immediately serves it.
+The traditional method for analyzing an online algorithm is to associate a \textit{potential} with each \textit{state}, determined by the positions of the adversary's and algorithm's servers, such that \begin{enumerate} \item When the adversary moves, the increase in the potential is at most $\alpha$ times the cost incurred by it. \item When the algorithm moves, the decrease in the potential is at least as much as the cost incurred by the algorithm. \end{enumerate} We think of each request being first served by the adversary, and then by the algorithm.
 A standard telescoping argument implies that the competitive ratio is then bounded from above by $\alpha$.

-In our case we define the states as follows.
-At any point of time let $a_i$ (resp. $s_i$) denote the position of the adversary's (resp. algorithm's) $i^{\text{ {th}}}$ server.
+In our case, we define the states as follows.
+At any point of time, let $a_i$ (resp. $s_i$) denote the position of the adversary's (resp. algorithm's) $i^{\text{ {th}}}$ server.
 We identify our state with the set $S=\{i\suchthat a_i=s_i\}\subseteq[k]$.
 We denote by $\phi_S$ the potential we associate with state $S$.
 We assume, without loss of generality, that the adversary never requests a point occupied by one of algorithm's servers, and that the adversary moves its servers only to serve requests.
-Suppose that at some point of time the state is $S$, and the adversary moves the $i^{\text{ {th}}}$ server, incurring a cost $\beta_i$.
-If $i\notin S$ the state does not change, while if $i\in S$ the state changes to $S\setminus\{i\}$.
+Suppose that at some point of time the state is $S$, and the adversary moves its $i^{\text{ {th}}}$ server, incurring a cost $\beta_i$.
+If $i\notin S$, then the state does not change, while if $i\in S$ the state changes to $S\setminus\{i\}$.
 In order to prove $\alpha$-competitiveness it is sufficient to have potentials satisfying